alexUXUI/Comparing-Federation-Implementations/README.md

 | LCP 3G | 17.70s | 6.14s |
 | LCP CPU throttle 20x | 0.89s | 0.49s |
 | Runtime init | 24.86 ms | 18.73 ms |

+> Note: These lab metrics were conducted on a Apple M3 Max chip with 36 GB and 5G internet connection.
+> The methodology involved using Chrome Developer tools to throttle the CPU and Network.
+> The data was gathered using Chrome Developer tools performance panel, custom performance timings, and lighthouse.
+> Network cache was disabled to ensure initial load conditions were not cached.
+For more please see [measurements](./performance-measurements/)

 #### Initial Load Performance Property